Regulators approve €1bn Coillte-ESB deal

 Both will welcome news that the commission has approved the plan.
 They have been working on the joint venture since February 2019.

-The partnership will build wind farms with the total capacity to generate 1,000 megawatts of electricity by 2030, which Coillte estimates is enough to power about half a million homes.
+The partnership will build wind farms with a total capacity to generate 1,000 megawatts of electricity by 2030, which Coillte estimates is enough to power about half a million homes.

 Ultimately the partnership could build 20 to 30 of these generating plants at a total cost of €1 billion.